 Michael Rosen is a Partner at Foley Hoag LLP, a Boston-based law firm, where he has practiced labor and employment law for almost 20 years.
 He counsels clients on and litigates a range of employment law matters, such as employment contracts, wage and hour laws, equal employment opportunity and harassment issues, noncompetition agreements and employment polices.
 Mike is a graduate of New York University School of Law and the University of Miami.
 He lives in Cohasset with his wife and three sons.

-Lori Stevens is Vice President for Growth Strategy and Development at The Mission Continues, a national nonprofit organization that empowers veterans to serve their communities in new ways as part of strong transitions back to civilian life.
-Previously, Lori was the Chief Development Officer at Citizen Schools for six years, helping to lead their expansion of middle school educational programs, and worked at Harvard for 11 years, including leading Harvard’s cross-university public service fundraising initiative.
+Lori Stevens is the Executive Director for Administration in the Harvard Chan School of Public Health’s Office of External Relations.
+Previously (2012-2017), she was the Senior Vice President for Growth Strategy and Development at The Mission Continues, a national nonprofit organization that empowers veterans to serve their communities in new ways as part of strong transitions back to civilian life.
+Prior to that, Lori was the Chief Development Officer at Citizen Schools for six years, helping to lead their expansion of middle school educational programs, and worked at Harvard for 11 years, including leading Harvard’s cross-university public service fundraising initiative.
 Lori has a Bachelor’s degree from the College of William and Mary and a Master of Education focused on urban education from the Harvard Graduate School of Education.

 Greg is Managing Member of Hyde Park Ventures, LLC, a restaurant developer, operator, and franchisee group.
 Currently, Hyde Park owns Five Guys restaurants in Massachusetts and Vermont, Dunkin’ Donuts units in Arkansas, and is actively developing those regions as well as Tulsa, OK.
 Greg and a colleague from the University of Chicago Booth School of Business formed Hyde Park Ventures as an investment team focused on expanding into new brands and to strategically align with franchised concepts that present high structural cash flow opportunities.
 Greg was asked to join Five Guys Franchisee Council in 2012, was elected Vice Chairman in 2014, and was tapped by Five Guys management to be a charter member of their Marketing Task Force last year.
 Greg has also invested in the fast casual start up concept, The Taco Truck.
 Prior to forming Hyde Park Ventures, Greg worked on UN policy at the US Department of State.
 He received his MBA from The University of Chicago Booth School of Business and a BA from Hamilton College.
 Greg lives in the South End of Boston with his wife, Whitney, and two children.